Patryk1406/authentication_app_REST_API/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the built app in the development mode. \
+Send requests to http://localhost:3001 to see how it works.

 ### `npm run build`